Factbox: Paul Ryan, Republican vice presidential candidate

 - Ryan is perhaps best known for his proposal to restructure the popular government-run Medicare program by giving the elderly a set amount, or voucher, to buy private health insurance, a move he says is necessary to save the system.
 Democrats say that would cost American seniors thousands of dollars a year and accuse Ryan of trying to balance the budget on the backs of the disadvantaged.

 - Ryan is a Roman Catholic.
-He has tempered his publicly stated strict anti-abortion position since becoming Romney's running mate, saying a Romney-Ryan administration would permit the procedure in cases of rape, incest and when a mother's life is in danger.
+He has tempered his publicly stated strict anti-abortion position since becoming Romney's running mate, saying a Romney-Ryan administration would permit the procedure in cases of rape and incest and when a mother's life is in danger.

 - He was born and raised in Janesville, Wisconsin.
 He is a fifth-generation resident of the state, which voted for Obama in 2008 but is a hotly contested battleground in this year's White House race.
 Ryan frequently cites his Midwestern roots and is an avid Green Bay Packers football fan.

 - Ryan graduated in 1992 with a double major in economics and political science from Miami University in Ohio.
-He has named conservative economist Milton Friedman, pro-capitalist philosopher and novelist Ayn Rand among his heroes.
+He has named conservative economist Milton Friedman and pro-capitalist philosopher and novelist Ayn Rand among his heroes.

 - When Congress is in session, Ryan sleeps in his Capitol Hill office instead of renting a home in Washington.
 He says the practice makes sense because he often works to midnight and gets up at 6 a.m.
 He showers at the gym.
 He travels back to Wisconsin frequently to spend time with his wife, Janna Little, a tax attorney, and their three young children.